IBSim/VirtualLab/docs/source/examples/lfa.rst

     Drawing of the disc shaped sample with the attirubtes of ``Mesh`` used to specify the dimensions.

 The centre of the void is offset from the centre of the disc by *VoidCentre*.
-Entering a negative number for *VoidHeight* will create a void in the bottom half of the disc as appose to the top half.
+Entering a negative number for *VoidHeight* will create a void in the bottom half of the disc as apposed to the top half.

 The attributes used for the mesh refinement are similar to those used in the `Tutorial #1 <tensile.html#sample>`_ tutorial::